Federal Criminal Police Office (Germany)

-Primary jurisdiction of the agency includes coordinating cooperation between the federation and state police forces; investigating cases of international organized crime, terrorism and other cases related to national security; counterterrorism; the protection of members of the constitutional institutions, and of federal witnesses.
+Primary jurisdiction of the agency includes coordinating cooperation between the federation and state police forces, investigating cases of international organized crime, terrorism and other cases related to national security as well as providing protection to members of constitutional institutions and federal witnesses.
 When requested by the respective state authorities or the federal minister of the interior, it also assumes responsibility for investigations in certain large-scale cases.
 Furthermore, the Attorney General of Germany can direct it to investigate cases of special public interest.

 History

 The Federal Criminal Police Office was established in 1951, and Wiesbaden, in the State of Hesse, was designated as its seat.

 The German police in general is – by definition of the German constitution – organized at the level of the states of the federation (e.g. North Rhine-Westphalia Police, Bavarian State Police, Berlin Police).
 Exceptions are the Federal Police, the Federal Criminal Police Office (BKA) and the German Parliament Police.
 Because of historic reasons all these federal police forces have a specific and limited legal jurisdiction.
 This is because after World War II, it was decided that there should not be another all-powerful police force like the Reich Security Main Office (consisting of the Gestapo, Sicherheitsdienst, the Reichskriminalpolizeiamt).